-Study provides first direct evidence linking TB infection in cattle and local badger populationsNovember 29th, 2012 in Diseases, Conditions, Syndromes /
+Study provides first direct evidence linking TB infection in cattle and local badger populationsNovember 29, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Transmission of tuberculosis between cattle and badgers has been tracked at a local scale for the first time, using a combination of bacterial whole genome DNA sequencing and mathematical modelling.
 The findings highlight the potential for the use of next generation sequencing as a tool for disentangling the impact of badgers on TB outbreaks in cows at the farm level.

 The role of badgers in the transmission of bovine tuberculosis (bTB) amongst cattle remains controversial, with the government's proposal to implement a widespread badger cull in England recently delayed and meeting with extensive criticism over the evidence base for this approach.